olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 The `Roofline <https://docs.nersc.gov/tools/performance/roofline/>`__ performance model is an increasingly popular way to demonstrate and understand application performance.
 This section documents how to construct a simple roofline model for a single kernel using ``rocprof``.
 This roofline model is designed to be comparable to rooflines constructed by NVIDIA's `NSight Compute <https://developer.nvidia.com/blog/accelerating-hpc-applications-with-nsight-compute-roofline-analysis/>`__.
-A roofline model plots the achieved performance (in floating-point operations per second, FLOPS/s) as a function of operational (or arithmetic) intensity (in FLOPS per Byte).
+A roofline model plots the achieved performance (in floating-point operations per second, FLOPS/s) as a function of arithmetic (or operational) intensity (in FLOPS per Byte).
 The model detailed here calculates the bytes moved as they move to and from the GPU's HBM.

 .. note::